Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Introduction

 All in all, our contributions can be summarized as follows:

-\begin{itemize}[leftmargin=\parindent] \item \mypar{Attack Surface} We present the first systematic research on Kubernetes Operator security, specifically focusing on vulnerabilities that can be exploited in Operator implementations. \item \mypar{Attack Tactics} We introduce the Cross-Namespace Reference Vulnerability, detailing two distinct tactics and their root cause, both of which can be leveraged to elevate an attacker’s privileges. \item \mypar{Automatic Detection} We design and implement tools for detecting vulnerabilities in Kubernetes Operators, enabling users to identify risks related to cross-namespace reference vulnerability. \item \mypar{Real-World Measurement} We conduct large-scale measurements of Kubernetes Operators in the wild, demonstrating that over 14\% of Operators are susceptible to these vulnerabilities. \item \mypar{Responsible Disclosure} We responsibly disclosed our findings to the developers, and, by the time of submission, 7 vulnerabilities were confirmed and 6 CVEs were assigned or under assignment in response to our reports. \item \mypar{Benefit Ecosystem} We open-source our tools to the community at \url{https://anonymous.4open.science/r/Operator-Vuln-F05C}, thereby fostering greater security awareness and improving the overall Kubernetes ecosystem. \end{itemize}
+\begin{itemize}[leftmargin=\parindent] \item \mypar{New Attack} We present the first systematic research on Kubernetes Operator attacks.
+We unveil the new type of vulnerability specific to Operators, Cross-Namespace Reference Vulnerability, detailing two distinct tactics and their root cause, both of which can be leveraged to escalate privileges. \item \mypar{Large-scale Measurement} We design and implement tools for the measurement of real-world Cross-Namespace Reference Vulnerabilities.
+We conduct large-scale measurements of Kubernetes Operators in the wild, demonstrating that over 14\% of Operators are susceptible to these vulnerabilities. \item \mypar{Real-World Impact} We responsibly disclosed our findings to the developers, and, by the time of submission, 8 vulnerabilities were confirmed and 7 CVEs were assigned in response to our reports, affecting leading vendors including Red Hat and NVIDIA. \item \mypar{Benefic Ecosystem} We will open-source our analyzer, which covers detailed modeling of major Kubernetes libraries, enabling analysis of not only Operators but also other Kubernetes applications.
+To facilitate remediation, we propose concrete mitigations, open-source mitigation samples, and a patch generator for practitioners. \end{itemize}